 Upon successful completion of this course, the student will be able to:

-- Compare the differences and the similarities of strategic thinking business models as they apply to business strategy (Analysis, DBA PLO 2).
+- Compare the differences and the similarities of strategic thinking business models as they apply to business strategy.

-- Evaluate business strategies selected from any of the following: for-profit, nonprofit, or governmental organizational environments (Synthesis, DBA PLO 1).
+- Evaluate business strategies selected from any of the following: for-profit, nonprofit, or governmental organizational environments.

-- Integrate the strategic decision making process in business with a Biblical worldview (Synthesis, DBA PLO 4).
+- Integrate the strategic decision making process in business with a Christian worldview.